tsengia/tsengia.github.io/_posts/2023-03-12-iot-dashboard-migration.md

 to the Dashboard component.
 Once I had state fully in the Dashboard component, the bugs I was seeing went away.

 # Step 7: Build and Deploy
 Now that my React web-app is fully functional, I can connect AWS Amplify to my GitHub repository.
-Amplify also allows me to add in the environment variables that I left out of my GitHub repository.
+Amplify also allows me to add in the environment variables that I left out of my GitHub repository for security.

 Within a few minutes, my web-app is built, and globally accessible.